openshift-labs/cloud-native-guides/health.md

 syntax is a convenient way to define the endpoint without having to worry about the hostname for the running container.

-> It is possible to customize to probes even further using for example `--initial-delay-seconds` to specify how long
+> It is possible to customize the probes even further using for example `--initial-delay-seconds` to specify how long
 > to wait after the container starts and before to begin checking the probes.
 Run `oc set probe --help` to get
 > a list of all available options.